Allows an object to try to free resources and perform other cleanup operations before it is reclaimed by garbage collection.

-After an object becomes inaccessible, unless the object has been exempted from finalization by a call to the GC.SuppressFinalize method.
+After the garbage collector has discovered that an object is inaccessible, unless the object has been exempted from finalization by a call to the GC::SuppressFinalize method.

 During shutdown of an application domain, unless the object is exempt from finalization.
 During shutdown, even objects that are still accessible are finalized.